Article contents

 Investment scams are fairly rare but they do happen, and even smart people can get fooled!
 An investment advisor will manage your investments so you don’t need to worry about if an investment is legitimate or not.

-However, investing is often seen as the best way to grow your money over time, and we should all be investing if we can.
+Anyway, investing is often seen as the best way to grow your money over time, and we should all be investing if we can.
 Using a financial advisor can give you the confidence to invest, without actually having to do anything yourself, and you’ll know it’s being invested in the right way to achieve your long term goals.
+Want to learn more?
+Visit our Investing home page.

 A financial advisor will put together the right investment portfolio for you (that just means where your money is invested).
 And this is where they’re super useful.